mdom/cronsend/README.md

 Calling ``cronsend update`` will create a crontab file under _/etc/cron.d/cronsend_.
 The cron header is stripped before the mail is sent.

+# Configuration

-You can change any of the following configuration variables in _/etc/cronsendrc_.
+You can set the following variables in _/etc/cronsendrc_ with shell syntax:

-# Variables

 * cron\_file

   Where to create the cronfile.
 Defaults to _/etc/cron.d/cronsend_.

 * user

   Defines the username field for cron.
 Defaults to _root_.

-* mail_dir
+* mail\_dir

   Directory with the mail files.
 Defaults to _/etc/cronsend/_.

+For example:

+    cron_file=cron.include
+    user=foo
+    mail_dir=/var/spool/cronsend

 # Copyright and license